aacsghimire/blog/notes/content/posts/GitHub shortcut.md

 Steps:
 1. Outside your blog folder create an empty file.
 2. Rename it to _deploy.sh_
-3. Now we need to edit the code you can copy the code below make sure yoiu change the name of the directories.
+3. Now we need to edit the code, you can copy the code below.
+Make sure you change the name of the directories.
 ```
 #!/bin/bash